arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 #### Using Arduino IDE

-To test the Ethernet connection using a __Portenta H7__ we are going to use an example sketch that will retrieve your City information from the internet and show it through the Serial Monitor.
+To test the Ethernet connection using a __Portenta H7__ or a __Portenta C33__ we are going to use an example sketch that will retrieve your City information from the internet and show it through the Serial Monitor.

 ```arduino
 /**